Chondrocytes, autologous cultured (Implantation)

 - Bruising (severe)

-- signs of an infection, such as heat, redness, swelling, and/or oozing at the place of surgery
+- heat, redness, swelling, or oozing at the site of surgery

 - Inability to bend the knee